The Widow Who Never Lost: Marie Chapelier's Legal Victory

 She was undefeated.
 She died victorious.
 And her story deserves to be remembered.

 This blog post is based on extensive primary source research using documents from Bibliothèque et Archives nationales du Québec (BAnQ), the Programme de recherche en démographie historique (PRDH), notarial records, Sovereign Council registers, census records, and parish registers from 1636-1697.
-All dates, legal proceedings, and biographical details are documented in archival sources.

 Previous